parryc/thevoid/templates/zmnebi/verbs.md

 ### How to Use: AOR

 The AOR is very similar to what is called the past tense in English.
 Generally speaking, as it has a preverb, it will indicate a past completed action.
 Depending on context, it may function similarly to the English past perfect (e.g. "I had done" versus "I did").
-There is an uncommon form without the preverb that indicates the action took place in the past and may be incomplete.
+There is an uncommon form without the preverb that indicates the action took place in the past and may be incomplete, similar to "had been doing" in English.

 Additionally, the AOR functions as the imperative when in 2SG.
 Thus, _გააკეთე_ can be either "you did it" or "do it!".